-- Approve the hiring of executive officers. - Evaluate the integrity of the Chief Executive Officer and other executive officers, and direct the Chief Executive Officer and other executive officers to promote a culture of integrity throughout the Company. - Establish, and review annually, the Position Description for the Chief Executive Officer, and the job descriptions for the executive officers, as deemed necessary. - Evaluate executive officers' performance and replace executive officers where necessary. - Consider succession planning and the appointment, training and monitoring of executive officers, including any recommendations from the Corporate Governance and Nominating Committee.

-- Confirm with management that all executive officers have current employment, non-competition and confidentiality agreements. - Review major Company organizational and staffing issues.
+- Approve the hiring of executive officers. - Evaluate the integrity of the Chief Executive Officer (the "CEO") and other executive officers, and direct each of these individuals to promote a culture of integrity throughout the Company. - Establish and review annually the position description for the CEO, and the job descriptions for the other executive officers as deemed necessary. - Evaluate executive officers' performance and replace executive officers where necessary. - Consider succession planning and the appointment, training and monitoring of executive officers, including any recommendations from the Corporate Governance and Nominating Committee. - Confirm with management that all executive officers have current employment, non-competition, and confidentiality agreements. - Review major Company organizational and staffing issues.